Esri/application-boilerplate-3x-js/README.md

 This bare-bones app includes all the code you need to build an ArcGIS Online configurable application.
 It will save you time when:

-*	Making an ArcGIS Online compatible application.
+- Making an ArcGIS Online compatible application.
-*	Using your ArcGIS Online webscene to power the application.
+- Using your ArcGIS Online webscene to power the application.
-*	Localizing your application in different languages.
+- Localizing your application in different languages.
-*	Capturing URL parameters and using them in your application.
+- Capturing URL parameters and using them in your application.
-*	Using settings from your ArcGIS Online portal or configured application.
+- Using settings from your ArcGIS Online portal or configured application.
-*	Enabling your application to sign-in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/).
+- Enabling your application to sign-in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/).

+## Preview

 - [View it live: Webscene](http://esri.github.io/application-boilerplate-js/?webscene=51c67be4a5ea4da6948a40210ddfab1a)
 - [View it live: Webmap](http://esri.github.io/application-boilerplate-js/?webmap=f5b13dbed07c46cdb783cf361833aa6b)